How to Fix Your Own Credit

 Create A Budget And Stick To It

-Keep Contact Details Of New Credit Bureau
+Keep the Contact Details Of The Credit Bureau Rep

 Check Your Accounts Regularly